 Construction and testing

-An actual-size, single-side PCB layout for the circuit is shown in Fig. 2 and its component layout in Fig. 3.
+A single-side PCB layout for the circuit is shown in Fig. 2 and its component layout in Fig. 3.
 Assemble the circuit on the PCB and enclose in a suitable box.

 Download PCB and component layout PDFs: click here